-Linear patterns, whether in drum beat or drum fill format are patterns which are played without overlapping strokes.
-Therefore, you won’t find any unison figure in this type of pattern.
+Linear patterns – whether in drum beat or drum fill format – are patterns that are played without overlapping strokes.
+You won’t find any unison figure in this type of pattern.
 In this free drum lesson, Jared Falk teaches three linear drum fills – known as hand-to-feet combinations – that you can use to further enrich your drum fill library and get used to playing this type of idea around the drum set.
 During the video, Jared goes into some detail about how to use these three drum fills for coming up with linear patterns of your own as well.

-Once you’re done with this free drum lesson, you can take the linear concept and apply it to drum beats.
-We encourage you to check the free drum lesson “Beginner Linear Drum Beats” to get you started right away.
-If you’d rather keep furthering your knowledge on linear drum fills, we encourage you to check the free drum lessons “Intermediate 16th Note Linear Drum Fills” and “Beginner Double Bass Drum Fills“.
+Once you’re done with this drum lesson, you can take the linear concept and apply it to drum beats.
+We encourage you to check out the free drum lesson “Beginner Drum Chops” (‘chops’ often refer to linear patterns) to get you started right away.
+If you’d rather keep furthering your knowledge on linear drum fills, take a look at “Intermediate 16th Note Linear Drum Fills” and “Beginner Double Bass Drum Fills“.